Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

 ### IDEAS

+- ???
+The clock records a LOG of all generations of its value, in a forever-growing vector of states.
+In practice, those older generations are not kept or just kept for a short time.
+RESULT: this is not done automatically.
+It can be implemented as a vector in clock's state.

 - Add preset-containers": for S3, for local FS cache etc. Has settings.
 Can do static initialization and also update settings from code.

 - Split concept of go routine and channel / Erlang processes etc into several more specific concepts.